 Use these strategies wisely

-The way I would use this article, is pick one strategy to remember from now on.
+The way I would use this article, is pick one sales strategy to remember from now on.
 Remind yourself of it and form better habits, everyday.
 Lock time for them in your calendar.
 You’ll see how they sink into your hustling muscle memory over time, making you a peaceful and productive expert.

 The key takeaway I want you to remember is (paraphrasing Aristotle) – excellence in sales is not an act, but a habit.
 Once you’ve got one strategy down, pick another one to work on.
 These are just mine, I bet you have more ideas so feel free to share those in the comments!